Stop Scrubbing!These Handheld Pool Vacuums Do the Work for You

 Tips for Using a Handheld Pool Vacuum

 Using a swimming pool vacuum can remove much of the hard work from pool cleaning, but there are steps users can take to make the process even more efficient.
 First and foremost, before vacuuming, it’s important to make sure the pool water is at the proper level to avoid air entering the system, as this can hinder the vacuum’s performance.
-Additionally, it’s worth skimming the surface and brushing the walls of the pool to loosen and remove any debris that might obstruct the vacuuming process.
+Additionally, skimming the surface and brushing the walls of the pool to loosen and remove any debris that might obstruct the vacuuming process will make the cleaning more effective.
 When vacuuming, move the machine slowly and methodically across the pool floor and stop over any heavy accumulations to ensure everything is captured.
 Don’t forget to empty the filter regularly to maintain the vacuum’s suction power and prevent debris from circulating back into the pool water.

 Regularly maintaining a cordless handheld pool vacuum can also help ensure and increase its performance.
 That means cleaning the vacuum filter or replacing the filter cartridge as recommended by the manufacturer to prevent clogs and maintain maximum suction power.
-Lastly, be sure to follow the manufacturer’s instructions and guidelines for your specific handheld pool vacuum to ensure safety and performance.
+Lastly, be sure to follow the manufacturer’s instructions and guidelines for your specific handheld pool cleaner to ensure safety and performance.

 • Move the vacuum slowly and methodically across the pool’s bottom to allow it to pick up debris effectively